 - Re-granting purposes to other organizations

-Kaiser Permanente Antelope Valley Service Area will not consider requests from organizations that discriminate on the basis of gender, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity, or marital status in your programs, services, policies and administration.
+Kaiser Permanente Antelope Valley Service Area will not consider requests from organizations that discriminate based on gender, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity, or marital status in your programs, services, policies and administration.
 In addition, Community Benefit grants will not be awarded for activities, events, or programs organized or solely sponsored by alcohol, tobacco, pharmaceutical companies, or companies that produce firearms.

 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.

 - Applications must be submitted before 2:00pm on March 15, 2017

 - Kaiser Permanente will announce grant awards by July 2017

 NOTE: Only one (1) application will be accepted per organization per cycle

 Did you already start an online application?
 If so, click here to proceed where you left off.